 Financial goals change from time to time.

 Perhaps you’ve just welcomed a new member into your little family, or you would like to retire a few years earlier.
-Discuss these new financial goals with your partner to better evaluate the amount of money you require.
+Discuss these new financial goals with your partner to better evaluate the amount of money you require to meet these new goals.

 Monitor your existing investments and decide if any action is needed.
 If your views on money have changed, determine if you wish to take on another portfolio that is more aggressive or conservative.

-If you’ve reached your financial goals, consider if it is time to liquidate your investments.
+If you’ve reached your financial goals, consider if it is the right time to liquidate your investments.
 If your existing investment is getting good returns, decide if you should deploy more funds.

 On the flipside, if your current investments are not performing well, perhaps you should rebalance your investment portfolio.